| What

 Any change to time, emulsion, mesh count, distance from light

 source etc. will change your exposure time.
-You can use our
+You can use our Exposure Calculator to test your

 screen exposure.
 This is a piece of film that is placed on